ddiazdom/lcg/README.md

 # Installation

-Clone repository, enter the project folder and execute the following commands:
+Clone the repository, enter the project folder, and execute the following commands:

 ```
 mkdir build